Freshwater, New South Wales: Australian home of surfing

-It was so popular that a second spur of the moment demonstration was given on a Sunday in January 1915 at Dee Why beach.
-Duke topped the performance by taking a local young girl, Isabel Letham on the board with him to surf the waves.
-Isabel went on to become a pioneer of Australian surfing.
-The board has been kept on display in the Freshwater Surf Life Saving Club since 1952.
+It was so popular that a second, spur-of-the-moment, demonstration was given on a Sunday in January 1915 at Dee Why beach.
+Kahanamoku topped the performance by taking a local young girl, Isabel Letham, on the board with him to surf the waves.
+Letham went on to become a pioneer of Australian surfing.
+The board has been on display in the Freshwater Surf Life Saving Club since 1952.

 There is now a statue of Duke Paoa Kahanamoku on the headland at Freshwater.
 The statue was sculpted by artist Barry Donohoo, one of the last works by the artist before his death.

-In 2012, Warringah Council in partnership with Freshwater Surf Life Saving Club signed a Goodwill Beach City Agreement with the coastal community of Waikiki in Honolulu, Hawaii.
-The ceremony came as part of an annual celebration of Duke Kahanamoku, who introduced surfing to Australia at Freshwater beach in 1915.
-The signing by Warringah Mayor, Michael Regan and Honolulu Mayor, Peter Carlisle was a celebration and strengthening of historic ties between the two regions.
+In 2012, Warringah Council, in partnership with Freshwater Surf Life Saving Club, signed a Goodwill Beach City Agreement with the coastal community of Waikiki in Honolulu, Hawaii.
+The ceremony came as part of an annual celebration of the introduction of surfing to Australia by Duke Kahanamoku at Freshwater beach.
+The signing by Warringah Mayor, Michael Regan, and Honolulu Mayor, Peter Carlisle, was a celebration and strengthening of historic ties between the two regions.